boltops-tools/lono/docs/_docs/tutorials/ec2/import.md

 Let's grab an AutoScaling template from [Amazon EC2 instance in a security group  ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html#w2ab2c23c48c13c15).
 We'll grab the "Amazon EC2 instance in a security group" example and run the `lono import` command with it.
 We'll use the `--name ec2` option to set the imported template name.

 ```
-$ cd ec2 # cd into the newly created project if you havent already
+$ cd ec2 # cd into the newly created project if you haven't already
 $ lono import https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/EC2InstanceWithSecurityGroupSample.template --name ec2
 => Imported CloudFormation template and lono-fied it.
 Template definition added to app/definitions/base.rb